dsv-rp/DDS/.changeset/forty-eyes-agree.md

 "@daikin-oss/design-system-web-components": patch
 ---

-Checkbox: It has been modified to accept label text in the slot.
+Checkbox: Added a slot to override the label.
+The behavior does not change if the slot is not used.
 (DDS-1859)
 Checkbox: Updated appearance.
 (DDS-1859)